viamrobotics/docs/docs/fleet/fragments.md

 When you add a fragment to a machine, the configuration of components and services included in a fragment are _read-only_.
 Any changes made by overwriting them do not change the fragment itself.

-If you need to make changes to all machines that use a fragment, you must modify the fragment itself.
+If you need to make changes to all machines that use a fragment, modify the fragment itself instead.

 {{% alert title="Support Notice" color="note" %}}